yunalee0206/comp413_backend/README.md

 This runs the app at `https://localhost:8080`.

+You can see the frontend for the API at http://localhost:8080/swagger-ui/index.html.

 From a separate terminal, make curl commands to call the API:

 Get all stocks: